Chloë Sevigny: 2012–2015: Television projects

-In March 2015, it was announced Sevigny would be returning to American Horror Story for its fifth season, Hotel, as a main cast member.
+In 2015, Sevigny returned to American Horror Story for its fifth season, Hotel, as a main cast member.
 Sevigny portrayed a doctor whose son has been kidnapped.
-That same year, she also starred in the Netflix original series Bloodline.
-In the spring of 2015, Sevigny published a picture book chronicling her life, containing photos of her as a high school student, on film sets, personal scripts, and other ephemera.
+That same year, she starred in the Netflix original series Bloodline, and published a picture book chronicling her life, containing photos of her as a high school student, on film sets, personal scripts, and other ephemera.
 She also appeared in Tara Subkoff's directorial debut #Horror, playing the opulent mother of a teenage girl whose get-together with friends is interrupted by a murderer.